 T-shirt, Hat, Decals and Patches, Lapel Pin, Certificate and Membership Card, and subscription to our Nautique News and NOA Newsletter.
-Correct Craft's own magazine, the Nautique News, is a great source for latest news about the company, our products, activities, and current Fashion Nautique wear.
-The NOA Newsletter, the official publication of the Nautique Owners Association, features information about NOA benefits and services, events around world, member stories, inspirational articles, and updates on Correct Craft, Inc.
+The Nautique News, Correct Craft's own magazine, is a great source for latest news about the company, our products, activities and current Nautique Gear wear.
+The NOA Newsletter, the official publication of the Nautique Owners Association, features information about NOA benefits and services, events around the world, member stories, inspirational articles and updates on Correct Craft, Inc.